1. What is CMMC?

 Note: It is important to remember that FCI information is not intended for public release or use.
 It is provided by or generated for the Government under contract to develop or deliver a product or service to the government.

-In Level 3 a company must have an institutionalized management plan to put into effect good cybersecurity practices to safeguard CUI.
-This means using all of the United States Department of Commercial National Institute of Standards and Technology’s special Publication 800-171 Revision 2 security requirements, along with additional standards as needed.
+In Level 2: Advanced a company must have an institutionalized management plan to put into effect good cybersecurity practices to safeguard CUI.
+This means using all of the United States Department of Commercial National Institute of Standards and Technology’s special Publication 800-171 Revision 2 security requirements.

-Level 4: A company must have implemented a process to review and measure the effectiveness of the aforementioned practices.
+Level 3: Expert: A company must have implemented a process to review and measure the effectiveness of the aforementioned practices.
 They must also establish additional enhanced practices to detect and respond to changing tactics and techniques of advanced persistent threats (APT).
+A company must have standardized and optimized processes established across the organization along with additional enhanced practices that provide more sophisticated capabilities to detect and respond to advanced persistent threats

 What Is an APT?